separation resulting from hostility

 enigmatic were reaching a delicately balanced harmony.

-evaluate or estimate the nature, quality, ability, extent, or significance of
+estimate the nature, quality, ability or significance of

 And now taking my arm with sudden energy, saying, "This way, in here," almost pulling me along as the bell rang again, through a door down a short hall, a satiny bedroom, in which she stood